By Emily,

 Dedicated short stay – we won’t provide cover

-If the additional unit (eg airBnB or Bookabach) is rented out to short term guests, is run purely for short term guests (ie not used by you as part of your ‘residence) and its situated on the same property as your own home then this means that the additional dwelling does not meet the definition of a residential dwelling under the Earthquake Commission Act 1993.
+If the additional unit (eg Airbnb or Bookabach) is rented out to short-term guests, is run purely for short term guests (ie not used by you as part of your ‘residence) and its situated on the same property as your own home then this means that the additional dwelling does not meet the definition of a residential dwelling under the Natural Hazards Insurance Act 2023.

 Used by you as part of your residence – we WILL provide cover